On the face of it, Google Ads seems relatively easy to set up.

 Look at your search terms you’ll be surprised at all the words people actually typed in and that then clicked on your ad.
 From some its apparent they didn’t even read your ad before clicking on it.

 Edit your phrases so you’re using exact or phrase match.
 You’ll still get some unusual variations, but not to the extent you will with broad match.
+There are a lot of nuances to keyword match types.

 Using Exact Match and Thinking You Don’t Need to Monitor It